 (ii) Internet Connection

-Data to be transmitted via wireless internet connection (cellular-based, solar-powered unit to send remote station data to the receiver in Sunyani).
+Data is to be transmitted via a wireless internet connection (cellular-based, solar-powered unit to send remote station data to the receiver in Sunyani).

 (iii) Financial Support for Technical Staff